 My name is Charles Floate & I’m back for my 3rd guest post on Matt’s blog

-My other 2 have been massively successful and my E-Commerce post is still one of Matt’s most reached posts each month now.
+My other 2 have been massively successful and my how to build an ecommerce website tutorial is still one of Matt’s most reached posts each month now.

-Whilst my ranking for rand case study is favorited across the black hat community.
+Whilst my Rand Fishkin case study is favorited across the black hat community.

 Before we dive straight into all the nitty gritty of this guide, we need to get prepare for the upcoming tasks we’ll be doing.

 So, here’s a few tools you’ll need to have within your arsenal, before jumping feet first into the guide.